Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 Oh, thank you.
 You all have beautiful bodies.

 Everyone here, just imagine being Momo for one second.
-And the last five five minutes, imagine being in my POV.
+And the last five minutes, imagine being in my POV.

+Sort of a strange moment.
 What were you saying, Arnie?
-I'm saying.
+I'm sorry.

-saying that another way, I was going to say, what's next?
+How have you been besides the drinking?
+Here, basically, uh, saying that another way, I was gonna say, what's next?
 What's next?

 Well,

-you know how Momo usually dates things that are her size.
-Sure.
+you know how Momo usually dates things that are her size, sure.
+Uh, Mayor Monana, who I heard was here.

-Is this difficult if your ex is here?
+this is embarrassing.
+If you're is this difficult if your ex is here?
 Yeah, it's pretty hard.
-I also dated a tall drink of water.

-Stephen, I don't know if you read about this.
-A few years ago, we made a banana mayor.
+Um, I also dated a tall drink of water.
+Stephen, I don't know if you read about this a few years ago.

-This is the stuff of Jacqueline Suzanne.
+this is the stuff of Jacqueline Suzanne.
 I'm going to write this down.

 Wow.

 You were with the mayor.
-Yeah, so.
+Yeah.

-Hi, it's good to see you.
+So hi, it's good to see you.
 Hi, how are you, even?

-So, yeah, like I was saying, I was slow dancing a second ago with a candle, who was very high.
+So yeah, like I was saying, I was slow dancing a second ago with a candle, it was very hot, and it's going really well.

 Isn't that interesting?